 What is IMDb TV?

 IMDb TV is a relatively new streaming service from Amazon.
 It launched in January 2019 and was previously called IMDb Freedive before it was thankfully rebranded later that year.
+In 2022, the service was rebranded again and is now called FreeVee (we left the name of this article unchanged because Amazon did a bad job of letting people know about the change).
 It offers a number of older and more recent TV shows and movies that you can watch completely for free, with some video ad breaks.

 Where is it available?

 IMDb TV first launched in the US, and expanded the service to the UK in 2021.

 PC owners can just go to Amazon’s web site and watch what’s available on the service.
 You can also watch shows on the IMDb app for iOS and Android.
 If you own an Amazon Fire TV stick, set-top box, or smart TV, you can also watch IMDb TV shows.

 Best IMDb TV shows

 Editor’s note: We’ll be updating this list of the best IMDb TV shows regularly as new ones launch.

 The UK may have Sherlock Holmes and Miss Marple for great fictional detectives.
 For our money, however, neither one holds a candle to Lt.
 Columbo.
 As played to perfection by Peter Falk, the disheveled and often distracted LAPD detective might not look like he’s the right man to solve a murder.
 However, as the many rich and/or famous murderers soon find out in each episode, there’s a lot more to Columbo.
 He picks up on details most folks would miss, and always gets his suspect to finally confess.